 Erich Fromm, The Sane Society, Routledge, 1955

 I have never smoked.
 I knew that if I started I would never be able to control it - I have enough problems controlling the amount of food I eat.
 Then I witnessed my father dying from cancer caused by his smoking habit.
 It was a long and very painful death that dragged on for nine months.
 He was 56, I was 22.
 I sort of understand why his generation took up smoking, as the dangers were not then known.
 However, I totally fail to understand why so many of my generation and subsequent ones have taken it up, when the dangers are known.
 On top of the dangers, it is so unpleasant.
-One comes home from certain music venues reeking of the stuff, and has to put all ones clothes in the wash and have a shower.
+Before the long-overdue ban on indoor smoking was inroduced, one came home from certain music venues reeking of the stuff, and had to put all ones clothes in the wash and have a shower.
 Why must smokers be so selfish that they not only expose others to toxic fumes but make them stink as well?

 I have never used any of the illegal drugs.
 (It does seem somewhat arbitrary that alcohol, caffeine and nicotine are legal, whereas other drugs are not.)
 If I want to get high, I listen to good music, or visit beautiful scenery or buildings, or make love.